 In the quest to decode the mysteries of the universe, researchers from the University of Rochester have been involved for decades with international collaborations at the European Organization for Nuclear Research, more commonly known as CERN.

-Building on their extensive involvement at CERN, particularly within the CMS (Compact Muon Solenoid) Collaboration, the Rochester team—led by Arie Bodek, the George E. Pake Professor of Physics—recently achieved a groundbreaking milestone.
-Their achievement centers on measuring the electroweak mixing angle, a crucial component of the Standard Model of Particle Physics.
+Building on their extensive involvement at CERN, particularly within the CMS (Compact Muon Solenoid) Collaboration, the Rochester team—led by Arie Bodek, the George E. Pake Professor of Physics—recently achieved another groundbreaking milestone.
+Their achievement—to be published in a collection of papers in Physics Reports—centers on measuring the electroweak mixing angle, a crucial component of the Standard Model of Particle Physics.
 This model describes how particles interact and precisely predicts a plethora of phenomena in physics and astronomy.

-“The recent measurements of the electroweak mixing angle are incredibly precise, calculated from collisions of protons at CERN, and strengthen an understanding of particle physics,” Bodek says.
+“Our most recent measurements and analysis of the electroweak mixing angle are the best measurements to date, calculated from collisions of protons at CERN, and strengthen an understanding of particle physics,” Bodek says.

 The CMS Collaboration brings together members of the particle physics community from across the globe to better understand the basic laws of the universe.
 In addition to Bodek, the Rochester cohort to the CMS Collaboration includes principal investigators Regina Demina, a professor of physics, and Aran Garcia-Bellido, an associate professor of physics, along with postdoctoral research associates and graduate and undergraduate students.